kuriv/phpdp/src/Structural/FluentInterface/README.md

     }

     /**
-     * Store the condition to be queried.
+     * Store the condition that need to be queried.
      *
      * @param  string $condition
      * @return SQL